Lessons & Training | Boarding | Shows | Therapeutic Riding

 Meet Our Hazelwild Trainers

-Since first attending preschool at Hazelwild Farm, Teresa Seay has continued to be an integral part of our charming Hazelwild experience.
-Teresa grew up riding in lessons, and as time passed, she transitioned from a student to barn staff, camp counselor & eventually - a riding instructor.
+Teresa has been an integral part of Hazelwild Farm since she first started attending preschool at the farm.
+She grew up riding in lessons, and as time passed, she transitioned from student to barn staff, camp counselor, and eventually, a riding instructor.

-In 2009, Teresa became the head coach of the UMW IHSA team & proudly led them to multiple Regional Championships, many individual National competitors & even a National Champion.
-She has been the IHSA Region President since 2013.
-Teresa has also been a USHJA certified trainer since 2012, and has held multiple leadership positions within the IHSA, IEA, BHSA, & VHSA.
+After graduation, Teresa worked as a barn manager and instructor at Hazelwild, teaching beginners, coaching the interschool team, and preparing riders for shows.
+From 2009 to 2021 Teresa was the head coach of the UMW IHSA team.
+During that time she led the team to multiple Regional Championships, many individual Nationals competitors, and a National Champion.
+She served as the IHSA Region President from 2013 to 2021.
+In 2021 Teresa became the head coach for the IEA high school and middle school team, in 2022 she became an IEA Region president.
+Teresa has been a USHJA certified trainer since 2012, and has held multiple leadership positions within the IHSA, IEA, BHSA, and VHSA.

-Teresa truly believes in & fosters the sense of family that Hazelwild Farm has established over the years.
-She strives to live up to the Hazelwild standards by creating fun lessons that are both challenging & confidence-building.
-Teresa has a fun, unique & creative approach to excellence that inspires her students & calms them by her unflappable nature.
-She is always the first one to lend a helping hand & is driven by the success of her students, clients & friends.
-She is always pleased & proud of all her students' successes- whether it is finally mastering a gymnastics drill, riding a horse that they found intimidating, or winning a ribbon at a show.
+Teresa believes in and fosters the sense of family that Hazelwild Farm was started with and is so well known for today.
+Her lessons are fun, challenging and confidence building.
+She has a fun, unique and creative approach to excellence that inspires and an unflappable nature that is calming to all of her students.
+In 2015, Teresa was awarded the VHSA Sportsmanship award.
+She is always the first one to lend a helping hand and is truly invested in the success of her students, her clients, and her friends.
+Teresa is always pleased and proud of all her students’ successes, whether it is finally mastering a gymnastics drill, riding a horse that they found intimidating, or winning a ribbon at a show.

-As the Equine Director, Teresa is responsible for the care of all horses at Hazelwild Farm.
-She also is accountable for teaching appointment lessons & UMW lessons & practices.
-We are proud to say that Teresa is the lynch pin that holds the equine side of the farm together.
+As the Equine Director, Teresa is responsible for the care of all of the horses at Hazelwild Farm, as well as teaching her appointment lessons, and her lessons and practices for IEA.
+She is the lynch pin that holds the Equine side of the farm together.

 Michelle Mardeusz began riding horses at the age of four.
 She continued riding on & off throughout her life & into her high school career.
 Thanks to the University of Mary Washington, Michelle was introduced to Hazelwild Farm in 2006.
 She promptly joined the farm & brought her beloved horse with her.

 In 2008-09, Michelle became a competitive member of the IHSA team until graduating in 2009.
 Post-graduation, Michelle continued to ride & competitively horse show at Hazelwild, all while pursuing a career outside of horses.
-During this time, she assisted in the training of Hazel (one of the first baby horses to be born on the farm in almost 20 years).
+During this time, she assisted in the training of Hazel (one of the few baby horses to be born on the farm at that time).

 In July 2010, Michelle returned to Hazelwild Farm to work full-time as the office manager.
 In 2013, she began teaching lessons & became the assistant coach for the University of Mary Washington (UMW) Equestrian Team.
 She is proud to have helped lead the IHSA team to multiple Regional Championships & many individual National competitors.
 Michelle's dedication to both the team & her students has positively impacted both the farm & riding community.

-Today, Michelle is proud to teach appointment & college lessons for riders of varying ages & experience.
+Today, Michelle is proud to teach appointment lessons for riders of varying ages & experience.
 She provides a safe, fun & challenging lesson-environment for everyone.
 During lessons, Michelle likes to drill all levels of riders on the basics to push them & make them stronger.
-She has an eye for detail & loves to create flat tests for all her students.
+She has an eye for detail and enjoys watching her students become better riders.
+Michelle also does all of our professional rides on a variety of privately owned horses.

-Michelle is a proud owner of an off-the-track thoroughbred, which she training to become a competitive show horse.
-You can find Michelle at horse shows, either with her horse Ben (aka "Twice as Nice"), or you'll discover her in the role of horse show mom - for her daughter, Leigha.
+Michelle is a proud owner of an off-the-track thoroughbred named Arson which she trained to become a competitive show horse.
+You can find Michelle at horse shows, either with clients or in the role of horse show mom - for her daughter, Leigha who has started her IEA career.

 Kathleen Bonner has a long history with Hazelwild Farm & the local equestrian community.
+Kathleen began her riding career at Hillcrest Farms in Virginia Beach.
 She came to Hazelwild Farm as a college student, riding on the Mary Washington College Riding Team until her graduation in 1987.
-In addition to riding on the school's IHSA team, Kathleen also completed the three levels of "Teaching Riding" that were offered through MWC's Education Department.
+In addition to riding on the school's IHSA team, Kathleen also completed the three levels of "Teaching Riding" that were offered through MWC's Education Department under Carol Miller Hawley.

 Post-graduation, Kathleen maintained her connection with Hazelwild Farm, even renting a room in the big farm house from Aunt Sis, and donating her first horse Sentimental Value (aka "Finny") to MWC & Hazelwild Farm.